San Juan de Ulúa: Modern times

 The fortress was ultimately closed (decommissioned) when it was no longer required for the defense of Mexico, being too impractical to serve as a modern naval base.
 After several years of decay, renovations were begun on the complex in the late 20th century.
 Some of the renovation projects are still under construction today.
 San Juan de Ulúa has been preserved in a somewhat deteriorated form and has been transformed into a museum open to the public.
 The prison, along with the remaining fortress complex are all open to the public, with the exception of the former presidential palace, which suffered severe decay and is still undergoing renovations as of 2020.

 The complex is a very popular tourist attraction among the Mexican public.
-The fortress has also been featured in Hollywood movies, with San Juan de Ulúa was used to depict the fortress in Cartagena, Colombia, in the climax of the 1984 film Romancing the Stone.
+The fortress has also been featured in Hollywood movies, with San Juan de Ulúa being used to depict the fortress in Cartagena, Colombia, in the climax of the 1984 film Romancing the Stone.